-The eventual result of POAG or even Normal Tension Glaucoma is irreversible blindness.
+The eventual result of POAG or even Normal-Tension Glaucoma is irreversible blindness, starting with your side vision (called peripheral vision).
 With ACG, vision loss can occur very quickly if emergency eye care is not sought during an acute attack.

 How to Treat Glaucoma

-It is imperative to remember that damage caused by glaucoma is permanent and there is not a cure for the disease today.
-Your eye doctor can, however, offer you medication (typically eye drops) or surgery (traditional or laser) to halt or slow down vision loss.
+It is imperative to remember that damage caused by glaucoma is permanent, and there is no cure for the disease today.
+However, your eye doctor can offer you medication (typically eye drops) or surgery (traditional or laser) to halt or slow down vision loss.
 You’ll want to discuss your treatment options with your doctor to decide which best fits your lifestyle and addresses your individual experience with glaucoma.

 How to Prevent Glaucoma